Aims and scope

 Authors of articles published in Intensive Care Medicine Experimental retain the copyright of their articles and are free to reproduce and disseminate their work (for further details, see the copyright and license agreement).

 For further information about the advantages of publishing in a journal from SpringerOpen, please click here.

 All articles published by the Intensive Care Medicine Experimental are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

-As authors of articles published in Intensive Care Medicine Experimental you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.
+As authors of articles published in the Intensive Care Medicine Experimental you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, SpringerOpen can accommodate non-standard copyright lines.
 Please contact us if further information is needed.